dhughes/tiy-java-crash-course/Crash Course.md

 Beyond just declaring a variable, you can later read and/or change a variable's value.
 For example:

-<iframe src='https://glot.io/snippets/egqcezgh82/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>
+<iframe src='https://glot.io/snippets/egqcezgh82/embed' frameborder='0'  sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>

 ## Types of Data